gileck/kickstart-2017/react-training/day2-diving-deeper/world-clocks-wall/README.md

   * Create an “Edit” button for every Clock to edit the label
   * Make sure every clock has a fitting Timezone (Israel should be UTC+02:00, while NYC should be UTC-05:00)

+## Setup & Project scaffolding
+  * Project should be scaffolded by using Yeoman Wix-JS Generator.
+    * Run in your terminal the following to install Yeoman generator: ```npm i -g yo generator-wix-js```
+    * Scaffold your Client project by running in your terminal: ```yo wix-js```
+      * when asked for groupId, enter: "com.wixpress.ks17"

 ### Conditions
   * All Components need to have PropTypes validation for their props.
   * Return the focus to the “City Name” input box after clicking the “Add Clock” button.